m1ndflay3r/lemon/README.md

 <h4>Introduction</h4>
 ------------------------------------------------------------------------------------------------------------------------------------------------------------

 *lemon* is an installer for Arch Linux that can in theory clone just about any Arch installation (or install a completely fresh one!).
-Note that at present only ext4 filesystems are supported for ROOT partition.
-This will be remedied in future updates.
+Note: there are a couple of caveats at present - namely, only EXT4 is supported for root partition, and only systemd can be used for your init system.
+Both of these will be remedied in future updates.

 pacman can be used to generate a list of all repository packages installed on any given system, which can then be used as a packagelist for lemon.